vincentium123/So-You-Want-To-Pet-A-Squirrel/README.md

 Luckily for us, they also recorded if the squirrels attempted to approach them to ask for food.
 With this information, and a little bit of code in SQL and visualization in Tableau, we can determine the best time and place to find a pettable squirrel.

+## FAQs

+**I’m extremely prepared, and I read that squirrels are most active during the day.
+Is there a certain time of day I should go to the park to maximize my chances?**

+Nope!
+Our nice data collectors recorded whether they saw the squirrels in the morning or afternoon, and there’s no real difference.
+Go whenever you want.